Science Experiments for High School

 1. Climate and the Cryosphere

 How much do your students know about the cryosphere?
-This unique unit on climate and the cryosphere consists of six earth science labs that will help students understand how and why Earth’s frozen precipitation plays such a crucial role in maintaining the climate.
+This unique unit on climate and the cryosphere consists of six earth science labs that will help students understand how and why Earth’s frozen precipitation plays such a crucial role in maintaining the climate in the real-world.
 Below is an overview of each lab:

 Getting to Know the Cryosphere